mendix/hybrid-app-template/README.md

 - customize your mobile Mendix app: styling, icons, splash screens and code,
 - open the platform specific code inside the appropriate IDEs,
 - debug the app using emulators,
-- build installable packages, either locally or in the cloud using [PhoneGap Build](https://build.phonegap.com).
+- build installable packages, either locally or in the cloud (Android-only) using [PhoneGap Build](https://build.phonegap.com).

 # Table of Contents
 * [Prerequisites](#prerequisites)